mwmlln/tails-on-trails/README.md

   **Post Detail page**

+   This page is restricted to users who are registered and logged in.
+   This page consists of a detailed view of the post which includes the content of the post, difficulty level and suitable dog size, in addition to the information displayed in the post list.
+   Also available on this page are other users' comments on this post.
+Only the approved comments are displayed on this page.
+   There is another function to allow other users to press the Like button and leave a comment regarding the post.
+The comment entered here need to be reviewed by the site owner before displayed in this post detail page.

   <details><summary>Post Detail</summary>
     <img src="static/documentation/ss/post_detail.png" width="500">
     </details>

   **Create a Post page**

+  This page can be accessed by registered users who are logged in.
+Button link is located in the navbar for easy access to this page once logged in.
+  There are messages to let users know which fields are required to create a post.
+Title field has to be a unique one, therefore there is a placeholder in the title field with a message ‘Your unique post title’ to advise you to create a unique title.
+  Image upload is available but users can opt not to upload an image if they choose so.
+  Difficulty of the trail and Suitable dog size is a checkbox where users can be left unchecked if chosen.
+  Once the create button is pressed, users will be directed to the post list page and a message to inform the user about the post is displayed below the navbar.

   <details><summary>Create a post</summary>
     <img src="static/documentation/ss/create_post.png" width="500">
     </details>

   **Edit post page**

+  Edit post page is accessed by edit post button which is available in either post list or post detail page for users who are logged in.
+The button is visible for the user's own post only so that the post can only be edited by its own user or by superuser using the admin page. ll required fields are identical to create post but all the entries of the post are retrieved so that users can edit only the field they wish to update.
+ This page also contains a delete the post link which will display the page to confirm their intention to delete the post.

   <details><summary>Edit a post</summary>
     <img src="static/documentation/ss/edit_post.png" width="500">